Personal webpages are self-indulgent by definition. And so, some poems:

 Void within Void within Void --

-Void without number of limit.
+Void without number or limit.

 Nowhere to place my feet,